 I haven’t been able to figure out what makes public schools such great institutions of socialization.
 When in one’s adult life will they ever spend all day sitting in a room with twenty-five other people their exact age?
 I personally learned a lot of very negative social behaviors on the school bus and the playground (swear words and dirty jokes come to mind).
 I even had a kid put a knife to my throat one day at recess (this was before the days of zero tolerance for weapons).
 He was joking around, but I was scared.
 I think I would’ve been okay not being around people like that.

-Parents Can Provide Quality Education
+Parents Can Provide Quality Education by Homeschooling

 Another argument against homeschooling is the lack of a quality education from Mom & Dad, versus trained professionals.
 As experienced, licensed teachers, Kendra and I obviously are not the norm.
 I do know of one family that tried homeschooling and it was a disaster, so after a couple years the parents sent their kids to public school, where there was a lot of remediation.
 That’s the only example like that of which I’m aware.